mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-05-12-veganwendy-mothers-day-portrait.md

   feature: paperfaces-veganwendy-mothers-day-lg.jpg
   teaser: paperfaces-veganwendy-mothers-day-teaser.jpg
   thumb: paperfaces-veganwendy-mothers-day-150.jpg
-tags: [portrait, illustration, paper by 53, twins]
+tags: [portrait, illustration, Paper by 53, twins]
 ---

 [For her](http://2littlerosebuds.com) first Mother's Day as a new mom, a drawing of my wife and twin girls.
 Babies without faces kind of look extra creepy huh?